 Yes.
 There are many reasons why you might want multiple life insurance policies.
-However, even though you can have more than one life insurance policy, it can be an expensive way of getting the coverage you need.
+However, it can be an expensive way of getting the coverage you need.
 If you can find a way of having one life insurance policy to look after all your needs, you should be able to find the same amount of coverage for a cheaper price.

-What do I need to consider when obtaining multiple life insurance plans?
+What should I consider when buying multiple life insurance plans?

 - Managing.
 Although having multiple life insurance plans in place can offer greater security, it can also cause more confusion and become difficult to manage.
 The more life insurance plans you have, the more time you’ll have to put into managing and reviewing them.

 - Cost.
 Multiple life insurance plans come with multiple premiums to pay, which can be costly in the long-term.

 - Time.
 You’ll have to dedicate more time not only to find suitable plans and providers but also reviewing and checking that your life insurance plans and coverage are up-to-date and fit your needs.

 If you’ve done the research and have decided that your old policy won’t cut it anymore, there are some strategies you can use to make the process as smooth as possible.
 Here are some tips to save you time and money:

 - Don’t cancel your old policy until your new policy is in effect.

 - Calculate the cost of your new policy to make sure that when all is said and done with making the switch — commission, fees and any other upfront costs — that your new coverage will be less expensive and offer competitive coverage.